JuliusR1/demo-project/README.md

-# demo-project
+# Demo Project

-This is a demo project I set up following along with a tutorial video.
+### With @JuliusR aka Forever Alone

+This repo is to pratice the GitHub flow in many ways! :tada: